koto-moya/gestalt/notes.md

 - need to enable ssl in the postgresql.conf file
     - ssl = on
 - need to change the hba file: host -> hostssl

+- make sure to restart postgres on server startup to listen on the right port. ( add to bashrc file for automation.)